Back to all guides

 one sentence written on the memo

-1. Pick one color.
-Pale yellow, soft peach, blue, green, or grey is easier to live with than a neon wall.
+1. Pick one marker.
+A color that stays behind the writing is easier to live with than a neon wall.

 3. Choose one use.
 Header, side bar, tracker line, mood meter, memory strip, chip, shadow, or memo glow.